HiroAcocoro/img-steganography-extension/README.md

 ## Features

- - Embed password inside images replacing Lease-Significant Bits (LSB) with the encrypted password bits.
+ - Embed password inside images replacing Least-Significant Bits (LSB) with the encrypted password bits.
 This means images will have no noticeable changes making it discreet.
  - Decrypt images with embedded passwords.
  - Drag and Drop images with password directly into password fields to extract and fill passwords.
 ##